rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 **TODO Introduce capabilities and operational monitoring**

 This document defines a YANG data model, that includes RPCs and notifications, for configuring and managing subscriptions and associated configuration, and to define the format of a *update* notification message.
 The YANG model is defined in {{yp-lite-yang-module}} and associated tree view in {{yp-lite-tree}}.
 The YANG data model defined in this document conforms to the Network Management Datastore Architecture defined in [RFC8342].

-## Relationship to RFC 5277

-All of the notifications defined in this specification, i.e., both the datastore update message and subscription lifecycle update notifications ({{LifecycleNotifications}}) use the notification envelope format defined in {{I-D.draft-netana-netconf-notif-envelope}}.

-As such, this specification does not make use of the notification format defined in {{RFC5277}}, but devices may also use {{RFC5277}} notifications for other YANG notifications, e.g., for the "NETCONF" event stream defined in {{RFC5277}}.

 # Definitions {#terminology}